scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ### Infrastructure Components {#infra-components}

-The **beacon service**, the **path service**, and the **certificate service** are the main control-plane infrastructure components within a SCION AS.
-Each service can be deployed redundantly, depending on the AS's size and type.
-Existing Internal routers are used to forward packets inside the AS, while _SCION border routers_ provide interconnectivity between ASes.
+The control service is responsible for the path exploration and registration processes in the control plane.
+It is the main control-plane infrastructure component within each SCION AS.
+The control service of an AS has the following tasks:

-- The _beacon service_ discovers path information.
-It is responsible for generating, receiving, and propagating PCBs.
-Periodically, the beacon service generates a set of PCBs, which are forwarded to its child ASes or neighboring core ASes.
-The PCBs are flooded over policy-compliant paths to discover multiple paths between any pair of core ASes.
+- Generating, receiving, and propagating PCBs.
+Periodically, the control service of a core AS generates a set of PCBs, which are forwarded to the child ASes or neighboring core ASes.
+In the latter case, the PCBs are sent over policy-compliant paths to discover multiple paths between any pair of core ASes.
-- The _path service_ stores mappings from AS identifiers to sets of announced path segments.
-The path service is organized as a hierarchical caching system similar to that of DNS.
-Through the beacon service, ASes select the set of path segments through which they want to be reached, and they register them to the path service in the ISD core.
+- Selecting and registering the set of path segments via which the AS wants to be reached.
-- The _certificate service_ keeps cached copies of certificates and manages keys and certificates for securing inter-AS communication.
-The certificate service is queried by the beacon service when validating the authenticity of PCBs (i.e., when the beacon service lacks a certificate).
+- Managing certificates and keys to secure inter-AS communication.
+Each PCB contains signatures of all on-path ASes.
+Every time the control service of an AS receives a PCB, it validates the PCB's authenticity.
+When the control service lacks an intermediate certificate, it can query the control service of the neighboring AS that sent the PCB.

-_Border routers_ are deployed at the edge of SCION ASes.
-The main task of border routers is to forward packets to a neighbor border router or to the destination host within the AS.
-While SCION takes care of inter-domain routing, it relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding. _Internal routers_, therefore, do not need to be changed to support SCION.
+**Note:** The control service of an AS must not be confused with a border router.
+The control service of a specific AS is part of the control plane and responsible for *finding and registering suitable paths*.
+It can be deployed anywhere inside the AS.
+A border router belongs to the data plane; its main task is to *forward data packets*.
+Border routers are deployed at the edge of an AS.

 ### Formal Verification